 Farm Business Income Compared with U.S. Self-Employed Households

 While the median income of farm households has outpaced that of all U.S. households in recent years, operating a farm business carries considerable risk.
-Farm profits are subject to significant fluctuations, and the income volatility of farm households is greater than that of all U.S. households.
-Therefore, it is useful to compare incomes of "farm business" households (households that report farming as their primary occupation, plus larger commercial farms) with all self-employed households in the U.S., using estimates from the U.S. Census Bureau's Current Population Survey.
-Median farm business household income has remained below the income of self-employed households since 1996, with the exception of one year (2014).
+Farm profits are subject to significant fluctuations and the income volatility of farm households is greater than that of all U.S. households.
+Therefore, it is useful to compare incomes of "farm business" households (households that report farming as their primary occupation, plus larger commercial farms) with all self-employed households in the U.S. (including those operating farms), using estimates from the U.S. Census Bureau's Current Population Survey.
+Median farm business household income has remained below the income of self-employed households since 1996, except for 2014, when farm income reached a record high.
 However, the gap between median farm and self-employed households has varied during this period.
-Over the past 20 years, farm business households have seen an increase in their median incomes after adjusting for inflation.
-In 1996, the median income of farm business households was $37,661 (in 2018 dollars), compared to $75,131 for self-employed households.
+Between 1996 and 2014, farm business households saw an increase in their inflation-adjusted median incomes.
+In 1996, the median income of farm business households was $38,321 (in 2019 dollars), compared with $76,448 for self-employed households.
 By 2014, median income of farm business households exceeded that of all self-employed U.S. households ($79,712 versus $78,023 in 2019 dollars).
 After 2014, median income of farm business households generally fell in real terms and relative to all self-employed U.S. households.
-In 2019, the median income of farm business households had increased to $56,160, compared with $86,401 for self-employed households.
+In 2019, the median income of farm business households was $60,648, compared with $90,753 for self-employed households.

-Since the majority of farm operator households consistently incur a net loss from farming activities, most farm operator households depend on nonfarm income to cover at least some portion of their living expenses.
-Of the total off-farm income earned by all farm operator households, the majority (55 percent) comes from wages and salaries of household members (operators, spouses, and others), followed by transfers (e.g., Social Security) (18 percent), and earnings from nonfarm businesses (11 percent).
+Most farm households obtain at least some of their income from off-farm sources.
+Of the total off-farm income earned by all farm operator households, the majority (61 percent) comes from wages and salaries of household members—operators, spouses, and others—followed by transfers, like Social Security (19 percent), and earnings from nonfarm businesses (11 percent).
 The remaining 6 percent come from all other sources of off-farm income, such as interest and dividends.

 Farm operator households have more wealth than the average U.S. household because significant capital assets, like farmland and equipment, are generally necessary to operate a successful farm business.
-In 2018, the typical U.S. farm household had $862,000 in wealth.
-Households operating commercial farms had $2.8 million in total wealth at the median, substantially more than the households of residence or intermediate farms.
+In 2019, the average U.S. farm household had $1,042,855 in wealth.
+Households operating commercial farms had $2.7 million in total wealth at the median, substantially more than the households of residence or intermediate farms.

-ERS divides farm households into four groups based on income and wealth relative to estimated medians of U.S. household income and wealth are used to divide low from high levels.
-Median income (or wealth) is the level at which 50 percent of households have greater income (or wealth), and 50 percent have less.
-High income is considered as having income above the U.S. median income, and a similar measure of high wealth is constructed using U.S. median wealth.
+ERS divides farm households into four groups based on relative levels of income and wealth.
+The estimated medians of U.S. household income and wealth are used to divide low from high levels.
+Median income (or wealth) is the level at which 50 percent of households have greater income (or wealth) and 50 percent have less.

 Farm and other U.S. households differ in the pattern of wealth compared to income.
-In 2018, 3.2 percent of all farm households had wealth levels that were lower than the estimated U.S. median household level, and 96.8 percent had wealth levels higher than the U.S. median, in contrast to 50 percent in each group among all U.S. households.
-Among the high-wealth farm households, 40.4 percent had income below the median among all U.S. households.
+In 2019, 3.1 percent of all farm households had wealth levels that were lower than the estimated U.S. median household level and 96.9 percent had wealth levels higher than the U.S. median, in contrast with 50 percent in each group among all U.S. households.
+Over 40 percent of all farm households had high wealth, but income below the median among all U.S. households.